GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_V.md

 **Annotation at the gene level**

 It allows identifying if a SNP or structural variant (eg CNV) causes changes at the protein level and which amino acids are affected.
-Users can use independent data sets for nominal genes (RefSeq, UCSC, ENSEMBL, GENCODE).
+Users can use independent datasets to call genes (RefSeq, UCSC, ENSEMBL, GENCODE).

 **Annotation at the region level**